Update November 2018: Did Scotland break its promise to ban shock collars?

 Check out our article on training methods and alternatives to shock collars.

-Pet laws and policies
+Other Pet laws and policies the government is introducing to protect pets

 The ban on cruel collars comes weeks after the Conservatives launched a clampdown on puppy farms, and could be seen as a way to improve its reputation around animal welfare.